risktoollib/RTLappDynamics/README.md

 and trading analysts in Universities and commodity-trading enterprises.***

-# Why this app?
+# RTLappDynamics

-It was designed and shared publicly to support the following:
+It is designed and shared publicly to support the following:

 -   Support a live walk-though of the dynamics of commodity markets by an experienced market professional.
 Whether this a non-technical